esell/azure-stages/stage2/README.md

 At this point we should hopefully have a working version of the application.
 To verify, find the IP of your *new* app VM:

-`az vm list-ip-addresses -g pastemaster -n app2`
+`az vm list-ip-addresses -g pastemaster -n app2 -o table`

 and then in a browser visit: